stuporglue/ImportMedia/README.md

 images copied into a YYYY/MM/DD structure based on their exif data (if JPEG) or their ctime.

 The python script (import_media.py) should work on Linux or Mac.
-There is also an OSX droplet application provided.

-Media are placed in ~/Pictures/MediaSorter
+Media are placed in ~/Pictures/

 Why?
 ----